sarikayaozlem/DjangoNotPaylasimSitesi/README.md

-"# Django Not Paylasim Sitesi"
+"# Django Not Paylaşım Sitesi"